conorbmurphy/galvanizereference/README.md

 1. `INNER JOIN:` joins based on rows that appear in both tables.
 This is the default for saying simply JOIN and would be the center portion of the venn diagram.
  * SELECT * FROM TableA INNER JOIN TableB ON TableA.name = TableB.name;
- * SELECT c.id, v.created at FROM customers as c, visits as v WEHRE c.id = v.customer_id; # joins w/o specifying it's a join
+ * SELECT c.id, v.created at FROM customers as c, visits as v WHERE c.id = v.customer_id; # joins w/o specifying it's a join
 2. `LEFT OUTER JOIN:` joins based on all rows on the left table even if there are no values on the right table.
 A right join is possible too, but is only the inverse of a left join.
 This would be the left two sections of a venn diagram.
 3. `FULL OUTER JOIN:` joins all rows from both tables even if there are some in either the left or right tables that don't match.
 This would be all three sections of a venn diagram.